tartiflette/tartiflette/docs/api/engine.md

 ### When the `sdl` parameter targets a folder

-Every file which ends by `.sdl` will be concatenated, in lexicographical order.
+Every file which ends by `.sdl` of `.graphql` will be concatenated, in lexicographical order.

 ```python
 import tartiflette